Île-d'Aix: Location

 Île-d'Aix is located at the mouth of the river Charente, between Oléron Island and the coast of mainland France.
 The island is also close to Fort Boyard.

 History

 During the Roman period, it seems the island was connected to the continent at low tide.
-It finally took its current shape around 1500.
+It took its current shape around 1500.

 In 1067, Isembert de Châtelaillon gave the island to the order of Cluny.
 A small convent was established, which depended on St Martin in Île de Ré.